Looking for the quick answer? Check out our FAQ on "How often to change the air filter".

 - Several pets or have allergies: Change every 30-45 days

-Pardee Service Experts Heating & Air Conditioning offers a simple solution; sign up for the Service Experts Email Club.
+It's simple; sign up for the Service Experts Email Club.
 This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
-Plus, your email subscription preferences let’s you set a reminder to change your Charleston area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.
+Also, your email subscription preferences let’s you set a reminder to change your Charleston area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 How to replace your return air filter

-Most people know how to replace the air filter in their system, but some houses have another filter in the return ductwork.
+Most people know how to replace the air filter in their system, but some houses have an additional filter in the return ductwork.
 Whether you have one or not is dependent on what your unit's manufacturer recommends.
-Your unit is engineered to handle a maximum amount of pressure in your house, and the more filters you have the harder the blower motor works, which can decrease the life of your system if it isn't designed for it.
-Finding out whether you have a return filter and replacing it is simple:
+Your system is engineered to handle a certain amount of pressure in your home, and the more filters you have the harder the blower motor works, which can decrease the life of your system if it isn't designed for it.
+Finding out whether you have a return filter and replacing it is easy:

 - Find your return air vents.